 Generally, when I’m hiking and backpacking in places like Denali or the Wrangells, I don’t try to photograph grizzly bears.
 It’s simply not worth it.
 I don’t know the individual bears well enough, and bears, being bears, can often be unpredictable anyway.
 Even with a long telephoto lens, I still need to get reasonably close to a bear for decent photographs.
 60 or 70 yards is about as far away as I can shoot from – MAYBE a little further if everything’s just right.
 The regulations for Denali National Park state that all hikers, backpackers, photographers, etc MUST be 300 yards away from bears, and maintain that distance, even if the bear approaches.
 300 yards is too far away for photos.
 It’s still a huge thrill to see one, and I do get excited whenever a grizzly comes over the horizon.

 His tone said everything.
-Even as I turned around I was reaching for my bear spray, and simultaneously putting food back into the bear resistant food cannisters we carry in the backcountry.
+Even as I turned around I was reaching for my bear spray, and simultaneously putting food back into the bear-resistant food canisters we carry in the backcountry.
 Looking up the hill behind me, I saw probably the largest grizzly bear I’ve seen outside of Katmai coming over the ridge.
-The wind was blowing a gale (the reason we came down off the ridge was because it was too windy up high, the wind totally destroyed 2 brand new tents), and the bear hadn’t yet heard or smelled us.
+The wind was blowing a gale (the reason we came down off the ridge was that it was too windy up high, the wind totally destroyed 2 brand-new tents), and the bear hadn’t yet heard or smelled us.
 I stood up, held my arms above my head, and called out the standard “hey yogi, hey boo boo – whass up wid chu”.
 The old bear looked down at us all, with a kind of tired comical look, as if to say ‘oh my Lord, do you have ANY idea how ridiculous you all look?”
 He didn’t however, back away.
 He turned slightly, quartered up the hill, then continued on, to go around us.
 Well within the regulatory 300 yards.
 Probably about 50 yards away.
 We packed up, and moved on down the valley, unknowingly right where he wanted to go.
 We stop about 30 minutes later, out of sight, and sure enough, within about 10 minutes time, this same old bear comes walking over another ridge, right toward us.
 My friends were fairly panicking, thinking he was stalking us.
 I played along, and said, ‘well yeah, possibly, he might be doing that.
 Maybe we should stalk HIM, instead.”

 Brad and Don weren’t real impressed.
 Unsure of exactly what to do, I decided we best get up high again, and let the bear decide where he wants to go, and we’ll change our plans accordingly.